-June 6, 2005: Steve Jobs reveals that Apple is switching the Mac from PowerPC processors to Intel.
+June 6, 2005: Steve Jobs reveals that Apple will switch the Mac from PowerPC processors to Intel.

-Speaking at that year’s WWDC, Jobs’ revelation reminds us that he is a CEO who can get things done.
+Speaking at Apple’s Worldwide Developers Conference, Jobs’ revelation reminds us that he is a leader who can get things done.
 Given Intel’s focus on mobile computing, it also offers a hint at what Apple’s CEO has planned for the second half of his reign.

 Standing onstage at WWDC 2005, Jobs talked about PowerPC processors’ limits.
 Previously, Apple only attempted changing CPU architecture once before.
 (It switched from the Motorola 68000 to PowerPC in the early 1990s.)

 Going with Intel chips was a risky move for a tech company.
 In fact, it had been enough to topple other computer makers, such as one-time Apple rivals Commodore and Atari.
 However, as Jobs explained, Apple could not deliver on its vision without making the change.

 “I stood up here two years ago in front of you and I promised you [a 3GHz Power Macintosh G5], and we haven’t been able to deliver that to you yet,” he said.
 “I think a lot of you would like a G5 in your PowerBook and we haven’t been able to deliver that to you yet….
 As we look ahead, though we may have great products right now — and we’ve got some great PowerPC product still yet to come — as we look ahead we can envision some amazing products we want to build for you and we don’t know how to build them with the future PowerPC road map.”

 The PowerPC G5 processor generated too much heat, and consumed too much energy, to power the kind of ultra-thin, ultra-light products Jobs wanted to make with computers like the MacBook Air.